opt-out-tools/start-here/README.md

 If you'd like to know more about these, please each out at @OptOutSocial

 ### Research
-We've done patchy but thorough research up until now.
+We've done thorough research up until now but there are gaps.
+We have a definition of misogyny, an idea of the problem domain but there's a still a lot to do.
 It's time to decide on a research roadmap.
 This roadmap is expected to include researching different definitions of misogyny at different levels, sociolinguistic study of misogyny and more.

 ### Modeling
 We have a misogyny dataset and model, but we need to know how it's doing.
 We're currently in the process of writing error analysis scripts to do just that.
 We're also looking at more complex modeling deep learning architectures.

-We shall also relabel two new datasets, one with a focus on labeling explicit misogyny and the other only labeling misogyny received by a specific group online.

 ## Our Short-Term Vision

 ### Browser Extension
 The browser extension model needs to be improved.
 For that we need to know what it's labeling wrong.
-We are going to find a select number of users and release it to them with specific functionality, a Opt In and Opt Out buttons.
+We are going to find a select number of users and release it to them with specific functionality, a Isn't and Is misogynistic buttons.
 These buttons will send the tweets to our servers and store the incorrectly labelled comments.

 Alongside getting our minimum viable product gently out into the wild, we will work on fixing some bugs, modeling online misogyny and UX design.